-The State Information Commission is a quasi judicial body.
 The Right to Information Act of 2005 provides for the creation of not only the Central Information Commission but also a State Information Commission at the state level.
 Accordingly, all the states have constituted the State Information Commissions through Official Gazette Notifications.
 The State Information Commission is a high powered independent body which inter-alia looks into the complaints made to it and decide the appeals.
 It entertains complaints and appeals pertaining to offices, financial institutions, public sector undertakings, etc., under the concerned state government.
 The Commission consists of a State Chief Information Commissioner and not more than ten State Information Commissioners.
 They are appointed by the Governor on the recommendation of a committee consisting of the Chief Minister as Chairperson, the Leader of Opposition in the Legislative Assembly and a State Cabinet Minister nominated by the Chief Minister.
 They should be persons of eminence in public life with wide knowledge and experience in law, science and technology, social service, management, journalism, mass media or administration and governance.
 They should not be a Member of Parliament or Member of the Legislature of any State or Union Territory.
 They should not hold any other office of profit or connected with any political party or carrying on any business.